 Attendance

-• Parents/students should contact the school or teacher if connectivity issues arise to arrange for materials and assignment completion.
+- Parents/students should contact the school or the teacher if connectivity issues arise to arrange for materials and to complete assignments.

 Reporting Absences: Families must report absences by calling the school office.
 Students not present at the start of the day/class will be marked absent unless facing technical difficulties beyond their control.
 Students won’t be penalized for such issues if they complete and submit the required work within the teacher’s specified timeframe.